Skip to content

 // ready

-Thirty minutes is enough to know if we can help.
+Thirty minutes is enough to know if I can help.
 No pitch deck, no follow-up sequence — a plain conversation about the work.